Jindřich Kopeček: Academia

 Prior to his postdoctoral fellowship, Kopeček served as the research scientific officer for the Institute of Macromolecular Chemistry at the Czechoslovak Academy of Sciences from 1965 to 1967.
 He then served in the same capacity after his postdoctoral fellowship at the National Research Council of Canada until 1972, when he became the head of the Laboratory of Medical Polymers at the Institute of Macromolecular Chemistry from 1972 to 1980.
 Kopeček then became head of the Laboratory of Biodegradable Polymers until 1988.
 In 1986, Kopeček became co-director for the Center of Controlled Chemical Delivery of Utah and was a visiting professor.
 From 1989, he was professor of bioengineering and professor of pharmaceutics and pharmaceutical chemistry.
-As of 2002, Kopeček has been a Distinguished Professor in both Pharmaceutical Chemistry and Biomedical Engineering.
+As of 2002, Kopeček has been a distinguished professor in both pharmaceutical chemistry and biomedical engineering.
 In 2017, he became the director for the Center of Controlled Chemical Delivery at the University of Utah.

 Career and research

 Early studies in Prague laboratory

-Kopeček’s graduate research focused on the kinetics of crosslinking polymerization of hydrophilic esters of methacrylic acid and structural characterization of ensuing hydrogels.
+Kopeček's graduate research focused on the kinetics of crosslinking polymerization of hydrophilic esters of methacrylic acid and structural characterization of ensuing hydrogels.
 This was followed by the investigation of the relationship between the chemical and physical structure of hydrogels and their biocompatibility.
 This formed the basis for the translation of hydrogels based on crosslinked poly(ethyleneglycol monomethacrylate) into the clinics.

 The next focus was the design of water-soluble polymer-drug conjugates based on the copolymers of N-(2-hydroxypropyl)methacrylamide (HPMA).
 Kopeček and coworkers formulated and implemented a comprehensive approach to the problems designing macromolecular conjugates to modulate the pharmacokinetics and tissue localization of therapeutic agents.
 The most important contribution to the science of controlled release include: (1) the development of polymers and copolymers of N-(2-hydroxypropyl)methacrylamide (HPMA) as drug carriers; (2) the introduction of enzymatically degradable derivatives of these polymers; (3) fundamental studies of the rates of enzymatic degradation of oligopeptide side-chains in polymers; (4) determination of the relationship between polymer structure and rates of pinocytic uptake of those polymers into cells; (5) design and preparation of polymers capable of specific intralysosomal release of chemically bound therapeutic agents; (6) fundamental studies of tissue localization of polymeric carriers bearing ligands for receptors expressed on the surfaces of specific target cells.
 Three HPMA copolymer - anticancer drug conjugates were in Phase I/II clinical trials.

-Current research in Utah
+Research in Utah

 Research in the Kopeček Biomedical Polymers Laboratory focuses on: a) Macromolecular therapeutics with emphasis on combination chemotherapy and immunotherapy; b) Macromolecular therapeutics for brain delivery; c) Drug-free macromolecular therapeutics – a new paradigm in nanomedicine where apoptosis is initiated by biorecognition of nanoconjugates at the cell surface and receptor crosslinking; no low molecular weight drug is needed.